 Jeff Brown is a professional freelance artist from Saskatoon, SK, Canada, living in Cuernavaca, Mexico.
 Having worked as a professional in this industry for four years, he has worked on many projects including book covers, video games, and board games.
 His first language is English but he also speaks fluent Spanish.

 In the world of book cover design & illustration, he has worked with over 90 authors on more than 250 covers.
-He has created the covers on best-selling books and works on a continual basis with best-selling authors including Michael Anderle, Nick Webb, Glynn Stewart, Dennis Taylor, Alec Huston, Justin Sloan, A.C.
-Hadfield, Martha Carr, Timothy W. Long, Michael Chatfield, Aeryn Leigh, Michelle Diener, Evan Pickering, Elle Casey, Craig Martelle, Susan Illene, Ell Leigh Clarke, JN Chaney, Sarah Noffke, Matt Ryan, Travis Hill, Davis Ashura, Krista Walsh, Mark Cooper, Greg Chase, Frank Tayell, and Ken Lozito.
+He has created the covers on best-selling books for authors including Michael Anderle, Nick Webb, Glynn Stewart, Dennis Taylor, Alec Huston, Justin Sloan, A.C.
+Hadfield, Martha Carr, Timothy W. Long, Michael Chatfield, Aeryn Leigh, Michelle Diener, Evan Pickering, Elle Casey, Craig Martelle, Susan Illene, Ell Leigh Clarke, JN Chaney, Sarah Noffke, Matt Ryan, Travis Hill, Davis Ashura, Evan Pickering, Krista Walsh, Mark Cooper, Greg Chase, Frank Tayell, and Ken Lozito.
 Many of his covers have reached the top 100 paid in the Amazon Store.

 He is currently available for freelance work, and long term projects working from home.

 As a child, I would create plasticine models of dragons, build castles out of popsicle sticks, and draw eyeballs all over the edges of my school notes.
 I would read books just to visit beautiful landscapes in my mind, and to see spectacular events unfold.

 In 2007, I bought my first graphics tablet and opened Photoshop for the first time.
 It was a terrible failure.
 In the years following, I mastered Photoshop and delved into learning to be a digital painter.